Lyme Disease

 Northeastern & Upper Midwestern USA Central & Northern Europe Baltics & parts of Russia Higher documented Lyme incidence Lower or uncertain incidence

 Lyme disease risk is highest in temperate regions of North America, Europe, and parts of Asia where Ixodes ticks are established.
-Risk can change over time as tick habitats expand.
+Risk is expanding as tick habitats shift.

 Map is schematic and for educational use only.
 For regional risk and current surveillance data, see CDC, ECDC and national surveillance reports .